From 27 Feb to 4th March 2023

 Date | Round |

-In 2023, the Mexican Open will be held in Acapulco for the 30th time.
+In 2024, the Mexican Open was played in Acapulco for the 31st time.
 This is reflected in the prize money and points that players get.
 Check the full list below:

 Performance | Prize Money | Points |